 Play cards and games

-- Card games.
-Cards are making a comeback.
+- Card games: Cards are making a comeback.
 Set up a card table or use the dining table.
 If you don’t mind mixing food and cards, put dishes of chips, pretzels, berries and grapes on the playing table along with napkins.
 Otherwise, keep cards clean by serving drinks and snacks before playing.
-Two games to try: Piquet or Hola (here are instructions).
-Find rules and instructions for six more two-person games at Bicycle Cards’ site.
+Two games for two players that you could try: Piquet or Hola (here are instructions).
+Find rules and instructions for more games at Bicycle Cards’ site.
 For adults, strip poker heats up a date in a hurry.
+(And after all, who is stopping you?)

 Catch a movie